elusivecodes/FrostDateTime/README.md

 ## Date Creation

 - `dateString` is a string representing the date, and will default to the current timestamp.
-- `options` is an object containing properties to define the new date.
+- `options` is an object containing options for creating the new date.
     - `timeZone` is a string representing the time zone of the date, and will default to the system time zone.
     - `locale` is a string representing the locale of the date, and will default to the system locale.